angulardart/site-angulardart/src/angular/guide/component-styles.md

   }
 ```

-### /deep/
+### ::ng-deep

 Component styles normally apply only to the HTML in the component's own template.

-Use the `/deep/` selector to force a style down through the child component tree into all the child component views.
+Use the `::ng-deep` selector to force a style down through the child component tree into all the child component views.
-The `/deep/` selector works to any depth of nested components, and it applies to both the view
+The `::ng-deep` selector works to any depth of nested components, and it applies to both the view
 children and content children of the component.

 The following example targets all `<h3>` elements, from the host element down